camunda/camunda-docs/docs/self-managed/operational-guides/application-configs.md

       value: zeebebackup
 ```

 This configuration will still work.
-However, if you want to move to the configuration file format, you first need to get the existing configuration file that the helm chart generates.
+However, if you want to switch to the configuration file format, you first need to get the existing configuration file that the helm chart generates.

 The following will render the configuration file and fill in the helm values.